Kasym Tynystanov: Development of the Kyrgyz alphabet

-By the end of 1924 came to a conclusion that a Cyrillic or a Latin based alphabet would have been be more adequate given language peculiarities.
+By the end of 1924 came to a conclusion that a Cyrillic- or a Latin-based alphabet would have been be more adequate given language peculiarities.
 In addition such an alphabet would have been more convenient for the use of publishing equipment at the time.
 In spring of 1925 Kasym published several articles and convinced the government and the Communist Party in the need of a new script.
 Kasym made a speech at a Special Convention of Educators in which he analyzed the shortcomings of the existing Arabic based script and presented a new draft Latin based script.
 As a result of the discussion the Convention decided to include in the agenda of the coming Scientific and Educational Congress the issue of transferring from Arabic-based script to a new Latin based one.
 The Congress of May 1925 accepted Kasym's proposal and issued a resolution indicating activities related to the process of transfer.
 The National Scientific Commission created a Society of Supporters of the New Alphabet, chaired by Kasym Tynystanov, which started to promote understanding and use of the new script.
 In 1926 member of the Turkologists Congress, which took place in Baku, widely supported the idea of adequacy of Latin script to peculiarities of Turkic languages.

 After the Turkologists Congress Kasym became a permanent member of the Scientific Council of the USSR's Central Committee on Alphabet Adaptation, which had a mission on transferring the scripts of all Soviet Turkic languages to a Latin-based alphabet.
 In 1928 Kasym developed an alphabet for the Uyghur language and drafted a Dungan alphabet for the Dungans, living in the Soviet Union.
 In one and a half year after the Turkologists Congress a Committee for a New Kyrgyz Alphabet is created within DPE, with Kasym as its deputy chair.

 In 1928 to meet the lack of periodicals in Kyrgyz, Kasym Tynystanov, Torokul Aytmatov and several others initiated the creation of a first scientific and educational journal Jangy Madaniyat Jolunda.
 The journal was financed through private contributions by representatives of Kyrgyz intelligentsia.
 The journal not only promoted the introduction of a new alphabet, but also aimed to improve qualifications of Kyrgyz teachers.

-With the creation of the People's Commissariat of Education (The Ministry of Education) in spring of 1927, Kasym Tynystanov became its first chair (the Minister of Education) and remains in this position for the several years.
+With the creation of the People's Commissariat of Education (now known as the Ministry of Education) in the spring of 1927, Kasym Tynystanov became its first chair (i.e., the Minister of Education) and remained in this position for several years.